mjoblin/netdumplings/docs/pages/api.rst

 ^^^^^^^^

 ..
 Note::
+   Dumpling instances are created automatically by dumpling kitchens, from the payload returned by a :class:`DumplingChef`.

-   :class:`Dumpling` instances are passed into the ``on_dumpling()`` handler of your dumpling eaters.
+   Dumpling instances are passed to the ``on_dumpling()`` handler of your dumpling eaters.

 .. autoclass:: Dumpling
    :members:

+DumplingDriver
+^^^^^^^^^^^^^^

+.. autoclass:: DumplingDriver
+   :members:

 Exception classes
 ^^^^^^^^^^^^^^^^^

-.. autoexception:: netdumplings.exceptions.NetDumplingsError
+.. autoexception:: NetDumplingsError

-.. autoexception:: netdumplings.exceptions.InvalidDumpling
+.. autoexception:: InvalidDumpling

-.. autoexception:: netdumplings.exceptions.InvalidDumplingPayload
+.. autoexception:: InvalidDumplingPayload